jpdevries/eureka/README.md

 Isn't that neat?

 ##### Event Data
-Events attach relevent data to the `detail.data` property of the `Event` itself. `eureka.js` is still in rapid development and events and their corresponding data are not yet fully documented, so log it to the console and see what you get for now.
+Events attach relevent data to the `detail` property of the `Event` itself. `eureka.js` is still in rapid development and events and their corresponding data are not yet fully documented, so log it to the console and see what you get for now.
 It'll be our own little&nbsp;surprise.

 ### Browser Support
 Eureka targets modern HTML5 browsers and uses the latest draft of the flexible box model spec.